Do Clip-In Hair Extensions Damage Your Hair?

 Choose light weight clip in hair extensions.
 Heavy clip-in wefts that weigh greater than 120 gams can create strain on your hair and scalp.
 If you have thin or fine hair, choose lighter weight clip ins as this will help to spare your hair from unwanted damage.

 If you are the one who decides to remove your clip-in extensions, remember to slow down and do so cautiously and carefully.
 Acting too quickly can boost the risk of hair damage or breakage.
 You always want to avoid tugging or pulling too harshly on your hair.

-If possible, avoid sleeping in your clip in hair extensions.
+If possible, avoid sleeping in your brown clip in hair extensions.
 Hair extensions (clip-in or otherwise) can tangle which ultimately will contribute to pulling and this side effect can create strain on your natural hair.
 If you must sleep in your clip-ins, take steps to reduce the risk of hair tangles.
 You can lightly braid this hair into a single braid, place it into a loose ponytail, or secure this hair at night with a satin bonnet or silk scarf.

 Clip-ins do not cause damage to your hair but the choices you make when installing, caring for or removing them can lead to hair loss or damage.
 However, these three actions can help to prevent clip-in hair damage from occurring.